 - Linked social account usernames and a screenshot of the logged profile page.
 No need if you didn’t use any.

 I included additional details, including the browsers.
-Within a couple of hours, I received an email stating that my ownership of the account had been verified.
-I loved it!
+A few hours later, I got an email confirming that I owned the account.
 They requested a phone number or email address to link the account.

 I sent my current email.
 Then, after a couple of hours, my account was restored, and they emailed me stating, “We have successfully linked your email address to your TikTok account.
 You can now log in with your email address.
 Keep your account secure by following the steps.”
+It explains security measures to protect an account.

 Read More: Copy Text From Protected Website | TTFB Measurement Tools